Fortnite season 5, week 9 challenges leaked, how to solve the Shifty Shafts treasure map

 With the delay and only one more week until season 6, you'll want to be ready on Friday to grind out those challenges and unlock all the gear before it's gone.

-This week's challenges will be pretty standard, with only a couple of exceptions, but this guide should get you on track for completing them quickly.
+This week's challenges will be pretty standard with only a couple of exceptions, according to data miners who sift through the game code every week, but this guide should get you on track for completing them quickly.

 And if you haven't completed the week 8 challenges yet, check out our guide here.
 Without further ado, here are the challenges for week 9: